 ||Use to extend colors as required

 GOLDEN Acrylic Glazing Liquid can be added to stain mixtures to create a “gel” stain.
 This can be useful for easier dimensional or vertical applications and results in less penetration into the wood because of its thickness.
-The Acrylic Glazing Liquid (AGL) can be used with the Airbrush Colors without any other medium.
-However, the suggested starting point is to pre-blend the AGL with the Airbrush Medium at a 1:1 ratio, and then blend this mixture as needed with either the Airbrush Colors or Fluid Acrylics.
+The Acrylic Glazing Liquid (AGL) can be used with the Airbrush Colors or High Flow Acrylics without any other medium.
+However, the suggested starting point is to pre-blend the AGL with the Airbrush Medium at a 1:1 ratio, and then blend this mixture as needed with either the Airbrush Colors, High Flow Acrylics, or Fluid Acrylics.
 It’s important to experiment with different ratios to create the desired gel stain body.

-Opaque Airbrush Colors are ready to use, however they are strongly pigmented and may need to be diluted prior to use as stains.
-The weaker, Transparent Airbrush Colors may be more successful for beginning experiments, as they have approximately 10% the pigment load of the Opaque Airbrush Colors.
-Airbrush Colors may be extended by adding Airbrush Medium or Airbrush Transparent Extender, depending on the required working time.
-Traditional wood staining techniques, such as multiple coats to build strength and depth can be accomplished with the GOLDEN Fluid Acrylics and Airbrush Colors, and can be used in whatever combination is required.
+Opaque Airbrush Colors and most High Flow Acrylics are ready to use, however they are strongly pigmented and may need to be diluted prior to use as stains.
+The weaker, Transparent Airbrush Colors as well as the High Flow Acrylics with "Transparent" in their name, may be more successful for beginning experiments, as they have a much lower level of pigment.
+Airbrush Colors and High Flow Acrylics may be extended by adding Airbrush Medium or Airbrush Transparent Extender, depending on the required working time.
+Traditional wood staining techniques, such as multiple coats to build strength and depth can be accomplished with the GOLDEN Fluid Acrylics, Airbrush Colors, and High Flow Acrylics, and can be used in whatever combination is required.
 For more information about color blending, refer to the GOLDEN Color Mixing Guide (call 1-800-959-6543 for a copy).

 Once the stains have been allowed to fully dry, the wood is ready to be top-coated.
 The final coating used should be selected for the requirements of the object.
 Fine art objects or frames may be able to be coated with GOLDEN Polymer or MSA Varnish, while functional items such as furniture require tougher products such as polyurethane.